munificent/craftinginterpreters/book/parsing-expressions.md

 towards liking novel languages, so our natural inclination is to burn the history books and start our own story.

-In practice, it's often better to make the most of users already know.
+In practice, it's often better to make the most of what users already know.
 Getting them to come to your language requires a big leap.
 The smaller you can make that chasm, the more people will be willing to cross it.
-But you can't *always* stick to history, or your language won't have anything new and compelling to get people to *want* to cross the chasm.
+But you can't *always* stick to history, or your language won't have anything new and compelling to get people to *want* to jump over.

 </div>